nAItiklearn/number-guessing/README.md

-# number-guessing
+# number-guessing game
-CLI number guessing game using C
+a simple number guessing game written in C

+the computer randomly chooses a number, and you try to guess it.Choose a difficulty level to change the number range and the number you got.

-# features
+## features (lol)

--hints
--difficulty levels
--score

-# v1

-computer genertes number
-player guess it
-if wrong guess again until you get it right
+-easy - 1-10 , 5 attempts
+-mid -1-50 , 10 attempts
+-hard - 1-100 ,unlimeted attempts
+-hints when your guess is too high or low
+-option to play again

+## built wih
+- C
+- stdio.h
+-stdlib.h
+-time.h
+string.h

+## run